hitz-zentroa/shared-task-critical-questions-generation/index.md

 #### Participant info

-In order to participate, please fill this Form (one time per team).
+In order to participate, please fill this [Form](https://forms.gle/RZ9yHGQGz2tfCxY99) (one time per team).

-Each team will be allowed 3 submissions, which will all submitted through this Form.
+Each team will be allowed 3 submissions, which will all be submitted through this Form (will be available on the 28th of March).

 The submissions should match the following format: